-- You have five or more years of Service Credit. - The Board of Retirement determines that you are permanently physically or mentally incapacitated from performing the usual duties of your permanent assignment within your job classification.
+- You have five or more years of Service Credit: - The Board of Retirement determines that you are permanently physically or mentally incapacitated from performing the usual duties of your permanent assignment within your job classification; and. - Your disability is not due to a job-related illness or injury.